Culture

 You can experiment with different flavours to create new dishes.
 For a spicy variation, add a jalapeno to your sofrito so that the beans pack a little punch.
 You can also serve them mixed with rice as a rice dish.
 Additionally, you can enjoy them as a sweet desert when you prepare them con dulce style.
 This is when the beans are pureed and cooked with coconut milk, evaporated milk, sweetened with sugar and spiced with cloves and cinnamon.
 This makes a thick and creamy desert that all can enjoy.

-READ ON : Cuban Flag and Puerto Rico Flag
+READ ON : Museo de Arte de Ponce In Puerto Rico

 Other Puerto Rican Dishes to Try